|World Cup 2010|

 ST: David Villa

-The all-time leading scorer for Spain.
+David Villa is the all-time leading scorer for Spain.
+He was known for a part of the Golden Generation for Spain, where Spain won three straight international titles: Euro 2008, the WC 2010 and Euro 2012.
 He was the Golden Boot winner at Euro 2008 and the Silver boot in WC 2010.
-He is best remembered for his club career with Valencia.
+He was best remembered for his club career with Valencia.

 ST: Rafael Moreno Aranzadi "Pichichi"